-In a time when machines are learning and data is big, you need to finally trade in the pen-and-paper timesheet for a smart time tracking software solution.
-Actually, many businesses, just like yours, are making the shift, and where there is demand there is usually supply.
-Ranging from mobile apps to portable biometric systems with payroll system integration, there is no shortage of time tracking technology.
+Fast forward from Ben Franklin writing his essay, it’s now 2021 and the technology wave is at its peak.
+It’s time to finally trade in the pen-and-paper timesheet for a smart time tracking software solution.
+Actually, many businesses, just like yours, are making the shift.
+There is no shortage of time tracking technology; ranging from mobile apps to portable biometric systems with payroll system integration.
 Though choosing the right one for your business can be daunting, it’s not just about matching your business needs with a solution.

-When it comes to managing time and attendance, we must remember that big brother is watching and making sure that we are compliant with regulations.
-In addition, we’re talking about people here so our solution of choice needs to be easy to use and comfortable as well as compatible with existing systems.
+When it comes to managing time and attendance, you must ensure that your company follows all government rules and regulations.
+In addition, we’re talking about people here so your solution of choice needs to be easy to use and comfortable as well as compatible with existing systems.

 Save Money On Payroll With Compliant Time Tracking App